 About Trials

 Motorcycle trials are non-speed events on specialized motorcycles.
 Riding over and around natural obstacles without contacting the ground.
 Points are awarded for contacting the ground or failing to complete the "section".
 The rider with the least points after completing all sections, is the winner.
-The sport is very popular in the UK. though there are participants around the world.

 The bikes....